TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 - CodeRunner SQL-DQL
 - CodeRunner SQL-DDL/DML
 - CodeRunner ISDA Streaming
-- STACK-Based Differntially graded Set Equality
+- STACK-Based Differentially graded Set Equality

 Multiple question variants can be collected in a single YAML document.
 In this case, each question variant is separated by three dashes `---`.